tavinus/pdfScale/README.md

              Eg. -s 0.8 for 80% of the original size -r <paper>  Triggers the Resize Paper Mode
              Resize PDF paper proportionally
-             Must be a valid Ghostscript paper name
- -p          Prints Ghostscript paper info tables to screen
+             A valid paper name or a custom defined paper -f          Disables the flip detection, paper will not be rotated to landscape when needed (resize-only) -p          Prints Ghostscript paper info tables to screen

 Scaling Mode:
  The default mode of operation is scaling mode with fixed paper size and scaling pre-set to 0.95.
 By not using the resize mode you are using scaling mode.

 Resize Paper Mode:
  Disables the default scaling factor!
 (0.95) Alternative mode of operation to change the PDF paper proportionally.
 Will fit-to-page.

 Mixed Mode:
  In mixed mode both the -s option and -r option must be specified.
-The PDF will be both scaled and have the paper type changed.
+ The PDF will be first resized then scaled.

 Output filename:
  The output filename is optional.
 If no file name is passed the output file will have the same name/destination of the input file with added suffixes:
    .SCALED.pdf             is added to scaled files .<PAPERSIZE>.pdf        is added to resized files .<PAPERSIZE>.SCALED.pdf is added in mixed mode

 Page Detection Modes:
  a, adaptive  Default mode, tries all the methods below